200 hour Yoga Teacher Training

 YOUR PATHWAY TO THE YOGIC LIFESTYLE & TEACHING YOGA

-Join us on a transformative and experiential Tantra Hatha & Vinyasa alignment-based yoga teacher training designed to take you deep within yourself through the alchemical process of yoga.
-You will learn the authentic daily practices of shatkarma, pranayama, meditation, and asana in order for you to feel the power and energy of the yogic life.
+Join us on a transformative and experiential Integral Vinyasa, Yin, & Karma Yoga Teacher Training Course designed to take you deep within yourself through the alchemical process of yoga.
+You will learn the authentic daily practices of shatkarma detox cleansings, pranayama, meditation, and asana in order for you to feel the lightness and vibrations of the yogic life in a modern world.
 The instructor team trains you to go beyond the physical and mental states so that you learn to speak through your consciousness and live life with equanimity.
-This yoga teacher training comprises a pre-arrival preparation phase where you access our yoga library and video tutorials and complete some study and practice, and in-Peru 2-week intensive training with practice, lectures, experiential excursions and Karma Yog volunteering, and finally a review and reflection section to be completed upon completing the training in Peru.
-The main goal of this yoga teacher training is to prepare you in the yoga sciences and asana postural practice so that you develop a practical and clear vision for teaching and sharing your love of yoga with the world, and go within to deepen your personal practice and growth.
+Aligning with Yoga Alliance's latest standards of allowing 40 hours of online education, this 200 hour yoga teacher training comprises a pre-arrival preparation phase where you can access today our yoga library, DIY cleansing tools if you wish to begin this practice at home before arriving in Peru, pre-recorded video lessons, a forum, and various other materials for you to begin your study and practice (the pre-arrival phase can be completed post-departure at home as well).
+The in-person 2-week intensive training with lectures, morning yang active and sunset yin or restorative asana practices, clinics, experiential excursions, and Karma Yoga volunteering make for experiential learning and integration.
+Finally a review and reflection section to be completed after returning home further allows you to integrate the practices in your daily life.
+The main goal of this yoga teacher training is to prepare you in the yogic sciences and asana postural practice so that you develop a clear vision for teaching and sharing your love of yoga with the world, and go within to deepen your personal practice and growth.

 FOUNDATIONS OF YOGA